interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 ### CrossCollisionRate
 Cross Collision Rate represents the frequency of collisions happening among the predictions in each modalaity.
 It is a value between 0~1.
 For a modality of a case, excluding the interesting vehicle, if there is **any** of the two vehciles has collisions at **any** timestampes, this modality is considered as 'having collosion'.
 Then, for the 6 modalities of a case, we calculate the ratio of collosion happening by collision_num/6 where collosion_num is between 0 and 6.
 The final value is averaged over all cases.

 This metric is to evaluate the consistency of the joint prediction in each modality.
-It punishes the predictions where there is collosions in their predictions. ?????????? clarify our intention!!!!
+It punishes the predictions where there is collosions in their predictions.

 Note that we **do not consider** the collisions between the interesting agent and other agents because in the practical application the prediction stage serves for the planning stage and the future motion of the ego agent should be decided by the planning stage.